 Silver Labradors are also becoming popular.
 They were initially bred in the 1950’s but have only just begun to gain more popularity in the UK.
 In the US they are slightly more popular.

 The Kennel Club UK will only accept black, yellow and liver/chocolate Labrador registrations.

 Brown Labradors are actually thought to have a slightly shorter lifespan than their black or yellow counterparts.

-A study in The Journal Canine Genetics and Epidemiology analysing disorder and mortality data from a random sample of 2,074 dogs found that the chocolate Labrador's life span is approximately 10% shorter than that of black or brown labs.
+A study published in The Journal Canine Genetics and Epidemiology that analysed disorder and mortality data from a random sample of 2,074 dogs found that the chocolate Labrador's life span is approximately 10% shorter than that of black or brown labs.